hashchange/jquery.scrollable/README.md

 $elem.scrollTo( 1200, { axis: "x", duration: 800 );
 ```

+##### A note on animation callbacks

+In jQuery fashion, animation callbacks such as `start`, `complete`, etc are bound to the animated element.

+But there is an exception: window scroll animations are bound to the appropriate `window`.
+Ie, inside the callbacks, the `this` keyword represents the window object, not the real scrollable element (`documentElement` or `body`).

 ### Stopping scroll animations

 Scroll animations run in their own, dedicated queue, so they don't interfere with other animations which may be going on at the same time.
 As a result, you can't and shouldn't stop scroll movements with the [generic jQuery `$elem.stop()` command][jquery-stop].
 Use `$elem.stopScroll()` instead: